BoiseState/CS401-resources/sql/setup/README.md

 # MariaDB Setup on webdev VMs
 1. Configure MariaDB using the following command-line executable.
+Answer 'y' to all the prompts.

     ```
     $ mysql_secure_installation
     ```

 2. Create your webdev database.
-(Enter your root password when prompted)
+(Enter your root password when prompted).

     ```
     $ mysql -u root -p < create-webdev-db.sql
     ```

 3. Create your webdev database user.
-(Enter your root password when prompted)
+(Enter your root password when prompted) You will need to open this file with vim and edit the line with your chosen password.

     ```
     $ mysql -u root -p < create-user.sql